alfadelta10010/COD-Lab/week1/PES2UG22EC006/week1_cod.md

 # Program 1:
-### Statement: Write an assembly language for addition of 2 words
+### Statement: Write an assembly language for addition of 2 word

 ### Name of file:
 week1.1.s